 This Cookbook Is For:

-The Complete Cooking For Two Cookbook by America’s Test Kitchen is one of my all-time favorite cookbooks.
-It’s written specifically for small households and includes shopping tips along with ideas for using up ingredients.
+One of my all-time favorite cookbooks, The Complete Cooking For Two Cookbook by America’s Test Kitchen is written specifically for small households and includes shopping tips along with ideas for using up ingredients.

 Chapters & Recipes: There are 17 chapters and 650 recipes designed to feed two people.
 For omnivores, there are chapters dedicated to chicken, beef, fish, and grilling.